Marty Supreme: Filming

-Chalamet said that Safdie encouraged him to do some of his own stunts in the movie.
 The director wanted Chalamet's eyes to look smaller, so he made him wear prescription glasses with contact lenses underneath, which impaired his vision temporarily.
+Make-up artist Michael Fontaine applied pockmarks, freckles and nicks to Chalamet's face to give him a more weathered, street appearance.
+The effect was so convincing that Paltrow thought it was real, privately suggesting to the actor that he try micro-needling to fix his acne scars.
 For the ping-pong scenes, Chalamet trained for months and was coached by Diego Schaaf and former American Olympian Wei Wang.
-Cinematographer Khondji said the film featured around 140 non-actors, including French highwire artist Philippe Petit.